alperkan1/Dublin-Airport-Plane-Spotters/README.md

 #### As a returning user, I want to be able to see new images.

-We ask our site visitors to send us their images via e mail.
-And update the gallery page.
+We ask our site visitors to send us their images via e-mail allowing updates to the gallery page.

 <details><summary>Contact</summary>